 - (i) Member fees and subscriptions Registration revenue is recognised once the registration renewal applications and fees are received and the receipt is issued.
-Invoices are not raised prior to the renewal date as registration renewal is optional and cannot be reliably measured until applications are received. - (ii) Rendering of services Until 30 June 2019, revenue from rendering of services such as workshops or trainings is recognised when the service is provided or by reference to the stage of completion.
+Invoices are not raised prior to the renewal date as registration renewal is optional and cannot be reliably measured until applications are received. - (ii) Rendering of services Revenue from rendering of services is recognised when the Board satisfies the performance obligation by transferring the promised services - workshops or trainings.
+The entity typically satisfies its performance obligations when workshops or trainings are completed. - (iii) Interest revenue Interest income is calculated by applying the effective interest rate to the gross carrying amount of a financial asset.